mmzsource/2015-nextbuild-cqrs-from-the-trenches/trenches.md

 You tell this to your maintenance department.
 Don’t be surprised to see confused faces.
 They are used to database upgrade scripts which run together with the deployment of the enhanced application.
 They have tools for that.
 Now this doesn’t mean it’s the only way or the best way, but it’s what you’ll face in practice.

 I guess this is a general issue.
 As developers, maintenance is not always the first thing on our mind when developing applications.
 But the maintenance phase actually costs 40 - 80% of the total lifecycle cost of the application.
 Just let that sink in… Your teams development efforts are easily doubled or even tripled during maintenance...
 Robert Glass came up with the 60/60 rule after a meta study of software costs.
-On average 60% of the software cost is spend during maintenance of which 60% is consumed by enhancements (error correction consumes ~ 20%).
+On average 60% of the software cost is spent during maintenance of which 60% is consumed by enhancements (error correction consumes ~ 20%).

 Now, before you all get over enthusiastic about CQRS, please consult some senior maintenance guys in your organisation.
 Ask them what they think about your bright and shiny new tool.
 I’m not kidding.
 Involve them.
 Make sure you have a shared vision.
 Do not force your solution onto a team which doesn’t have the know-how and the tooling to maintain it during its lifetime.